ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     docker rmi -f $(docker images -q) # to remove all of your docker images

-**2.** Finally, go back to your `Explorer` perspective and right click on all of your folders and select `Remove Folder from Workplace`.
-This will get rid of all of your folders.
+**2.** Finally, go back to your `Explorer` perspective and right click on each of your folders and select `Remove Folder from Workplace` for each one.
+This will get rid of all of your folders from your Explorer perspective, but don't worry as those folders are not deleted from your file system!

 **END OF LAB!**